-Teen inmate rape lawsuit regains momentum by dropping plaintiffs
+Teen inmate rape lawsuit regains momentum

 Ann Arbor — A high-profile lawsuit alleging the state failed to protect teen inmates from sexual assault is advancing on a different front.